Dawud Salahuddin: Kandahar

 Salahuddin is also an actor and he played a starring role as a sympathetic character who aided the heroine of the 2001 film Kandahar by director Mohsen Makhmalbaf.
-The heroine of the film is a Canadian woman, born in Afghanistan, who slips back into Afghanistan, before the fall of the Taliban in order to try to rescue her sister.
-During her travels she is befriended by an English-speaking medic (Salahuddin) who turns out to be an exiled American political activist.
-The heroine of the film really did travel to Afghanistan, in an attempt to rescue her friend, and Salahuddin is an American in exile for a "political activity".
+The heroine of the film is a Canadian woman, born in Afghanistan, who slips back into Afghanistan before the fall of the Taliban to try to rescue her sister.
+During her travels, she is befriended by an English-speaking medic (Salahuddin), an exiled American political activist.
+The heroine of the film did travel to Afghanistan, in an attempt to rescue her friend, and Salahuddin is an American in exile for a "political activity".

 In response to criticism of his casting of Salahuddin, Makhmalbaf wrote in The Guardian that he (Makhmalbaf), had been tortured by the SAVAK, of which the murder victim Tabatabai was "a prominent member", and that Tabatabai's brother "does not understand that Belfield [Salahuddin] is also a victim—a victim of the ideal he believed in.
-His humanity, when he opened fire against his ideological enemy, was martyred by his idealism".
+His humanity when he opened fire against his ideological enemy, was martyred by his idealism".
 After the film was released, Doug Gansler, then State's Attorney for Montgomery County, later Attorney General of Maryland, said that Salahuddin was still a wanted man.